 current_user(): return the current user name.

-is_member(): determine if the current user is a member of a specific Databricks group.
+is_member(): determine if the current user is a member of a specific Databricks group at the workspace level.

 To use these functions in Databricks Runtime 7.3 LTS, you must set the Spark config

 spark.databricks.userInfoFunctions.enabled true.
 They are enabled by default in all supported Databricks Runtime versions above 7.3.

 The following example combines both functions to determine if a user has the appropriate group membership: